LesFruitsDefendus/saskatoon-ng/doc/setup/docker-install.md

 To bring down the whole docker setup and start fresh again, use `docker-compose down -v`.

-## Limitations

-The workflow runs fixtures/init every time you start up the dev setup.
-This allows updates to the fixtures to get applied automatically, but if you make edits to the initialized data (e.g. change the address of a property from the fixtures in your DB), then those values will be reset when you restart your server.
-Note: re-running the fixtures will not affect new data you add (e.g. you create new harvests, restart the server, those will be preserved).

 ## What's Included

 The Docker setup includes: